Marianne Patinelli-Dubay, Ph.D.

 - Keynote Address to the Society of American Foresters National Convention, Louisville, KY 2019: Forestry as a Vocation and the Responsibilities of a Calling.

 - FOR 421: Practical Ethics for Resource Managers (3CR) Introduction to the history and practical function of ethics in the context of resource management professions, with a special emphasis on forestry.
 Particular attention will be paid to establishing an ethically sound position, aligning competing values and priorities among interested parties and effectively communicating management decisions.
-Required for graduating seniors in SRM Fall and Spring.
+Required for graduating seniors in FRM offered Fall, Spring and Summer terms.

 - Practical Ethics for Forestry Professionals (4 Cat 1-CF credits) Developed with support from the NYS-DEC, this workshop teaches professional foresters and land management personnel to use a variety of ethical methods and techniques in order to reach group consensus on real and complex fieldwork situations.

 Practical Ethics for Forestry Professionals, a textbook designed to correspond with FOR 421 is anticipated in spring 2023.
 This book will be required for FRM students fulfilling the ethics requirement through this class.